-- Cluster: ApsaraDB for POLARDB adopts a cluster architecture.
-Each cluster contains one primary node and multiple read-only nodes.
+- Each cluster consists of one primary node and multiple read-only nodes.
+This allows

 - Elastic scaling within minutes